 A fraud alert places a notice on your credit reports, informing creditors that you either are – or could be – a victim of fraud or identity theft.

 The fraud alert makes it hard for someone to fraudulently open an unauthorized credit account under your name by forcing lenders and creditors to take extra steps such as contacting you by phone to verify your identity before approving credit applications.

-Click or swipe for what you need to know before placing a fraud alert on your credit.
+Find out what you need to know before placing a fraud alert on your credit below.